P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Mantle - A library mod.

+* Max Potion ID Extender - Lifts the potion ID limit from 255 to basically unlimited

 * Metallurgy 4 Reforged - Adds many materials and even has "Tinkers Construct" support.
 Make alloys and other types of earth metal concoctions.

 * Mixinbootstrap - A library mod.